 YOU MIGHT ALSO LIKE: How to Simplify the Holidays by Buying Less but Giving More

 3. Letting go of the defined season allows you to open your calendar to an unbusy holiday.

 The calendar poses a particular challenge for those of us in the United States.
 The holiday season, which many Americans define as the period between Thanksgiving and Christmas, changes from year to year.

 If we follow traditional rules, the holiday season can literally vary by a full week because of when Thanksgiving falls.
-Last year, the holiday season was the shortest possible, just 26 days in 2019, down from 31 in 2018.
 Who needs this shifting pressure?

 Drop this dated restriction and open up your calendar to the unbusy holiday season you deserve.